Nicholaswogan/PhotochemPy/README.md

 # PhotochemPy
 PhotochemPy will be a photochemical model of terrestrial atmospheres.
-Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the **steady-state** chemical composition of an atmosphere.
+Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere.

 I'm working on it right now.
 It isn't quite done, but is usable.
-The current version of the code can reproduce older calculations.
+The current version of the code can reproduce older calculations (for example, see `input/templates/Archean+haze/validation.jpg`)

 ## New things